An efficient dual-branch framework via implicit self-texture enhancement for arbitrary-scale histopathology image super-resolution: Experiments

 \subsubsection{Tissue Microarray (TMA) dataset}

-Following the work of Li et al.\cite{li2021single}, we experimented on the TMA dataset.
-The TMA dataset, a widely used public dataset in pancreatic cancer research\cite{drifka2016highly,drifka2015periductal}, was scanned by an Aperio AT digital pathology scanner (Leica Biosystems, Wetzlar, Germany) at magnification of 0.504 $\upmu$m/pixel and contains 573 WSIs (average 3850×3850 pixels each).
+Following Li et al. \cite{li2021single}, we experimented on the TMA dataset to validate our method.
+The TMA dataset, a widely used public dataset in pancreatic cancer research \cite{drifka2016highly,drifka2015periductal}, was scanned by an Aperio AT digital pathology scanner (Leica Biosystems, Wetzlar, Germany) at magnification of 0.504 $\upmu$m/pixel and contains 573 WSIs (average 3850×3850 pixels each).
 We randomly selected 460 WSIs as the training set, 57 WSIs as the validation set, and 56 WSIs as the test set.